NLnetLabs/routinator/doc/manual/source/unsafe-vrps.rst

 In the Hosted RPKI systems that the five Regional Internet Registries offer, all certificates and ROAs reside within a single system and all related objects are published in a single repository.
-In addition, these systems do not allow sub-delegation of resources isn't possible.
+In addition, these systems do not allow sub-delegation of resources.
 As a result, relying party software will normally fetch and validate the entire set of objects, or nothing at all.
 This makes the occurrence of unsafe VRPs highly unlikely.

 When an organisation runs RPKI with their own CA, they can delegate a subset of their resources to another party, such as their customer, who in turn runs